Final 2026 NFL Mock Draft Predictions

 1. Las Vegas Raiders - QB Fernando Mendoza, Indiana

 Not much explanation needed here, Mendoza has been the clear favorite for the first overall pick since the college football season ended.
-Even recently traded for QB Kirk Cousins said he can’t wait to help Mendoza learn, just another signal that he will be taken here.
+Don’t see anything changing in the last few days; this year’s draft doesn’t start until pick two.

 2. New York Jets - LB Arvell Reese, Ohio State

-3. Kansas City Chiefs (via Trade w ARI) - EDGE David Bailey, Texas Tech
+3. New Orleans Saints (via Trade - ARI) - EDGE David Bailey, Texas Tech

 4. Tennessee Titans - RB Jeremiyah Love, Notre Dame